This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 - Introduced loading error wizard for end of filament.
 When a critical error occurs during loading at an end of filament (ER52, ER54 & ER56), users will now be shown an error recovery wizard.
 By following the steps and correcting the fault users can prevent the critical errors from showing up and ensure their print resumes correctly.

 - NFC improvements.
 Improvements have been done to NFC spool detection.
-The Pro Bundle can now more reliably read the NFC tag of the material loaded.
-The chance of an unknown material detection is significantly decreased, leading to less chance of orange exclamation mark.
-For best results, always load the material by placing on the left hand side of the loading bay.
+The Pro Bundle can now more reliably read the NFC tag of the loaded Ultimaker material.
+The chance of an unknown material detection is significantly decreased, which means less chance of seeing the orange exclamation mark.
+For best results, always load the material by placing it on the left-hand side of the loading bay.

 - Translation improvements.
 Improved language translations and fixed some typos in certain languages.

 - Pro Bundle stuck on boot up.
 Firmware 5.8.1 saw a slight increase in Pro Bundles that wouldn’t successfully boot, getting stuck on startup.
 This has now been largely improved.

 Firmware 5.8.1 is a patch upgrade to 5.8.0 which improves the Ultimaker S5 Pro Bundle.
 It includes bug fixes, improvements for Ultimaker TPU printing, and enables the unload material functionality in the Pro Bundle when the material is parked.

 - Unload button on screen.
 With firmware 5.8.0, a new feature was introduced whereby after a print filament was parked above the printhead, before subsequently retracting to the Material Station.
 This occurred on a timer.
 We have now added an unload material functionality on the display of the Pro Bundle, so that users can manually trigger this action when the material is parked above the printhead and after clicking on the Confirm Removal button on the screen.
 Please note that there can be a delay when clicking on the Unload button, before the material starts to unload.